danielmatteson216/ScalFMM_vortex/README.md

 # *** THIS REPOSITORY'S CONTENTS ARE A MODIFIED VERSION OF THE SCALFMM 2.0 FRAMEWORK AND IS USED FOR VORTEX INTERACTIONS EXCLUSIVELY***
 The installation instructions below are from the Inria ScalFMM gitlab/github.
 The instructions are FOR REFERENCE ONLY.
 They detail how I setup the ScalFMM environment for this project.
 Do not use the contents of this repository to setup a scalfmm environment.
 Please follow the link below, use the current Inria release, and view the ScalFMM license.
-Again, the contents of this repo is for research purposes only.
+Again, the contents of this repo are for research purposes only.

 # ScalFMM: Fast Multipole Method